Funyday-k/lingyuxia/_pages/cv.md

   * *Institude of Frontier and Interdisciplinary science, Shandong Univer- sity, advised by Prof. Hong Zhang*

-  The project is to study the scattering of gravitational waves.
-For the tradi- tional scattering problem, we can use the partial wave method to analyze the wave function.
-But for the "classical potential" such as gravitational potential and Coulomb potential, the incident wave cannot be easily as- sumed by the plane wave, and the wave source itself will also affect the distribution of the wave propogation.
-Therefore, the purpose of our study is to analyze the distribution of wave function under the consideration of finite wave sources, and use analytical method and numerical numerircal to help us verify the conclusion.
+  In the study of scattering problems, a key obstacle is the lack of convergence of wave summation when calculating scattering amplitudes.
+In our work, we discard the assumption of plane wave incidence in the traditional fractional wave method, and consider the combined influence of the long-range forces of the wave source and the scattering source, so as to solve the problem of lack of convergence of scattering amplitude, and extract the physical information we need in the absence of analytical solutions of differential equations.

 * **Gamma-Ray Bursts**, Nov.
 2023 - Prensent
   * *Department of Physics, Bar-Ilan University, advised by Prof. Peer Asaf*